beatngu13/visual-testing/README.md

 First, follow the [Applitools Selenium/Java tutorial](https://applitools.com/tutorials/selenium-java.html) to set up your environment.
 In addition, make sure to install Firefox and GeckoDriver.

-Afterwards, clone the forked repositories for [recheck](https://github.com/beatngu13/recheck/) and [recheck-web](https://github.com/beatngu13/recheck-web/).
-In both projects, switch to the branch `visual-testing` and build from source via:
+Afterwards, clone the forked repositories of [recheck](https://github.com/beatngu13/recheck/) and [recheck-web](https://github.com/beatngu13/recheck-web/).
+In both projects, switch to the branch `visual-testing` and build from source:

 ```
 mvn install
 ```

-Then clone this repo, where you can run tests with the command:
+Then, clone this repo and run the tests:

 ```
 mvn test
 ```

-To review your local test results for recheck/recheck-web, you need either the [recheck.CLI](https://github.com/retest/recheck.cli/) or [review GUI](https://retest.de/review/).
-For Applitools you have to create an account at https://applitools.com/ and set the environment variable `APPLITOOLS_API_KEY` to your personal API key.
+To review your local test results for recheck/recheck-web, you need either the [recheck.cli](https://github.com/retest/recheck.cli/) or [review GUI](https://retest.de/review/).
+For Applitools, you have to create an account at https://applitools.com/ and set the environment variable `APPLITOOLS_API_KEY` to your personal API key.